njaistudio/kotoba/index.md

-# Welcome to Minna no Nihongo
+# Welcome to Kotoba: JLPT N5-N1 Vocabulary

 ## Instructions for deleting an account